-It was decided that the guidelines should be a "read-me-first" document for librarians and administrators interested in setting up or formalizing instruction programs.
-Notable changes include removing the background section, adding comes in the context of both the library's and the institution's information literacy goals.
+crete, assessable outcomes in the context of both the library's and the institution's information literacy goals.
 The "Competency Standards" and the "Objectives" should be used together: the "Competency Standards" for discussions of information literacy content with campus administrators and academic professionals outside the library; and the "Objectives" for programmatic planning and design within the library itself.

-The "Characteristics of Best Practices Programming" offer the possibility for measurement in developing content for programs, while these guidelines offer the basic theoretical outlines for programs.
+The "Characteristics of Programs of Information Literacy That Illustrate Best Practices: A Guideline" offers the possibility for measurement in developing content for programs, while these guidelines offer the basic theoretical outlines for programs.